kontainapp/km/docs/azure_pipeline.md

 ### Test failures - where to find the details

-If one or more tests fail the **run tests** task will error.
+If one or more tests fail the **run tests** task will error, and the log there will tell you what is the issue
-The **tests results** task is the one you want to look at for tests output and time info.

 From github: